 You can also decide to bring your dog to an easy walk-out location or for just part of your day.
-Maybe it’s easiest to have sunrise dedicated to vows and photos alone–while going to an overlook with your dog afterward.
-Or have them sit by your feet as you say your vows then have a friend/family member take them back to your accommodations while you continue taking photos!
+Maybe it’s easiest to have sunset dedicated to vows and photos alone–while going to an overlook with your dog beforehand.
+Or you can have them sit by your feet as you say your vows then have a friend/family member take them back to your accommodations while you continue taking photos!

 Out On The Trail

 Maybe you have a high-energy dog and routinely take them on hikes!
 Some dogs do really well hiking and exploring with their parents.
 If that sounds like you, we can keep your dog with us all day.
 Usually, this just means being extra prepared with food, a water bowl, dog treats, and anything else you might need.
 The couples that have done this with me, usually go on hikes frequently with their dog and know what to expect!

 And lastly, remember to give them rest too!
 Especially if you’ve done a hike, they need their naps too!

 Traveling with your dog on a road trip?

 - Have up to date dog tags (contact info)